-Except for a temporary vacancy due to military service, an individual appointed to fill a vacancy shall serve until the annual school election following the appointment.
-An individual appointed to fill a temporary vacancy due to military service shall serve until either the Board member who has been called to active military service returns and notifies the Board secretary of his/her desire to resume service on the Board or the Board member's term expires.
-If a Board member's term expires while the board member is on active military duty the board member may run for re-election; if re-elected, the re-elected Board member's temporary vacancy shall be filled again in the manner prescribed in this policy.
+Except for a temporary vacancy due to military service, an individual appointed to fill a vacancy shall serve the remainder of the unexpired term until the individual's successor takes the oath of office.
+An individual appointed to fill a temporary vacancy due to military service shall serve until either the Board member who has been called to active military service returns and notifies the Board secretary of the individual's desire to resume service on the Board or the Board member's term expires.
+If a Board member's term expires while the board member is on active military duty, the Board member may run for re-election; if re-elected, the re-elected Board member's temporary vacancy shall be filled again in the manner prescribed in this policy.

 The secretary of the school district board of directors shall notify the county clerk of an appointment to the school district board of directors within five (5) days of the appointment being made.
-The notice shall include the name of the appointed board member and the expiration date of his or her term.
+The notice shall include the name of the appointed board member and the expiration date of the individual's term.